-Pursuant to Section 66.75(a) and (c)(1), Wisconsin Statutes, the city creates a commission to coordinate tourism promotion and development in the city.
+Pursuant to Sections 66.75(1)(a) and (1m)(c)(1), Wis.
+Stats., the city creates a commission to coordinate tourism promotion and development in the city.
 The commission, which shall be known as the "Viroqua Tourism Commission," shall consist of five members appointed by the mayor and shall be confirmed by the majority vote of all members of the common council.
-One of the commission members shall represent the Wisconsin hotel and motel industry.
-Commission members shall serve for a one-year term, at the pleasure of the mayor, and may be reappointed.
+One of the commission members shall represent the Wisconsin lodging industry.
+Commission members shall serve for a one year term, at the pleasure of the mayor, and may be reappointed.